James H. Hayes: Career in Richmond

+The Richmond Planet publishing house in the 1890s.

 By the 1880s, he was working as a teacher at the Navy Hill School in Richmond.
 In 1882, Hayes was promoted to principal of the Valley School, for a one-year term from 1883 to 1884.
 Hayes was one of three African American men to be made principles of schools in Richmond for that year.
 While Hayes was president, Maggie Mitchell (later Maggie Walker) began working at the Valley School.
 He was removed (Note: Some sources state that Hayes was fired from the school district.) at the end of the term, after the political majority on the school board shifted to the Democratic Party, and continued to teach in the school system.

-In 1883, Hayes was involved in the founding of the Richmond Planet, an African-American newspaper.
+In 1883, Hayes was involved in the founding of the Richmond Planet, an African American newspaper.
 He was one of the first reporters on the paper's staff.
 Also that year Hayes was involved in the foundation of the Acme Literary Association, which aimed to hold public discussions and lectures on "questions of vital importance".
 He served as the organization's first president.
 He left Richmond in 1884, to enter the Howard University School of Law.
 Hayes graduated from Howard in 1885, at the top of his class.

 Hayes returned to Richmond, where he was elected to a seat on the Richmond City Council in 1886, representing the Jackson Ward.
 While on the City Council, Hayes was involved in the chartering of the Lynchburg Baptist Seminary (now known as the Virginia University of Lynchburg).

 He lost re-election in 1890.
 The editor of the Richmond Planet, John Mitchell Jr., supported the candidate who defeated him.
 While Mitchell had been editor and held de facto control of the paper since 1884, Hayes and co-founders R. A. Paul and E. A. Randolph retained their ownership shares.
 Shortly after losing re-election, Hayes and Paul sued Mitchell over control of the paper.
 While the case was dismissed, the paper went bankrupt in 1892.
 Hayes, Paul, and Randolph sought to purchase it at auction over Mitchell, but were unsuccessful.

+Hayes became one of few Black lawyers of his time to try cases at beyond the local court level in the state of Virginia through his defense of William Muscoe in Muscoe v.
+Commonwealth.
+Muscoe, a black man, was accused, and initially convicted, of an 1888 murder of a white policeman in Charlottesville.
+The Virginia Supreme Court of Appeals found that the jury had received "prejudicial instructions", a reversible error that necessitated a retrial.
+Muscoe was again found guilty and a second appeal denied.

 Hayes ran unsuccessfully against Mitchell to be a city alderman in 1892.
-He also wrote for the St. Luke Herald, edited the Negro Advocate, and was an attorney for the Independent Order of St. Luke.